ascopes/java-compiler-testing/SECURITY.md

 ## Supported Versions

-Right now, no stable version of this project exists, so security support will be dealt with on an as-needed basis.
+Right now, this project is under active development, so security support will be dealt with on an as-needed basis.
+Feel free to contact me in an issue or discussion to talk about this.

 ## Reporting a Vulnerability